adamfranco/polyphony/README.txt

 Current Version Notes
 ---------------------
-This release add new user interfaces used for visitor registration.
+This release adds some minor improvements.

 Downloads